 The Capstone course is required of all graduating MSW students.

 The MSW Capstone focuses on the integration and synthesis of the major themes and objectives of the MSW program and on collegial consultation in preparation of a professional presentation delivered to the practice community.

 Not just another banquet, but more like a family reunion, this spring event celebrates another successful academic year where students, faculty, staff, BOA members and other friends enjoy a catered meal and presentations by student award recipients, and the School of Social Work Alumni of the Year.
 (Business dress)

 The GSSW offers Career Services to both students and alumni.
 Services such as resume reviews, interview prep, job opportunities and more.
 Check out the website here for more information.

 Students have a rare opportunity in academic circles to participate in the School's academic, curricular and Board of Advocates committees, providing an important voice in the school's decision-making process.
-Students may indicate interest in committee service at the beginning of the academic year to their associate dean.
+Students will have an opportunity to express interest in committee service at the beginning of the academic year to their associate dean.

 The Voice E-newsletter

 The School of Social Work e-mails a newsletter every Monday to faculty, staff, students and pre-social work students with notices regarding academic, social, and events information.
 Submit your notices to The Voice by 5 p.m. on the Friday previous to the Monday it will be sent.